cypherium/cypher-ed25519/onet/ARCHITECTURE.md

 ## Roster

-It is simply a list of Conode denoted by their public key and address.
+It is simply a list of Conode denoted by their address.
 A Roster is identified by its ID which is unique for each list.

 ## Tree

-It is a regular tree comprised of TreeNodes each of them denoted by their public key and address.
+It is a regular tree comprised of TreeNodes each of them denoted by their address.
 It is constructed out of a Roster.

 ## Overlay